nextflow-io/nextflow/docs/module.md

 Beside promoting the sharing of modules across pipelines, there are several advantages to keeping the module template under the script path:

-1. modules are *self-contained*,
+1. Modules are self-contained
-2. modules can be tested independently from the pipeline(s) that import them,
+2. Modules can be tested independently from the pipeline(s) that import them
-3. it is possible to create libraries of modules.
+3. Modules can be made into libraries

-Ultimately, having multiple template locations allows a more structured organization within the same project.
-If a project has several modules, and all of them use templates, the project could group module scripts and their templates as needed.
+Having multiple template locations enables a structured project organization.
+If a project has several modules, and they all use templates, the project could group module scripts and their templates as needed.
 For example:

 ```
 baseDir